Both Hillary Clinton and David Cameron are subtly influenced by the company they keep

 I’d rather live in the UK or the US, where there are at least reasonable checks and balances on our political leaders than one, like Russia, where its President can take vast sums of money from public reserves and prevent the media from reporting it.

 But just because the political systems in the UK and the US are better than in other countries, doesn’t mean we have to settle for it.
 After all, we live in a country where a minister was discovered to be secretly handing information to a private company he was supposed to be regulating, and actually ended up being promoted.

 We live in a country where politicians are quite happy to spend billions of pounds to rescue banks (the kind of people they socialise with), but show reluctance to offer any help to steelworkers (the kind of people they don’t encounter so often).
 No wonder levels of trust in politicians are so low.

 The stories about Clinton and Cameron don’t show them to be corrupt politicians.
 But they do show that it’s a problem when our politicians are too close to bankers and chief executives (the one per cent, to use the language of Bernie Sanders) and too far removed from the lives of ordinary citizens.

 We need to talk more about the political funding system, the lack of politicians from lower income backgrounds, and the ‘revolving door’ that sees ex-politicians move seamlessly into top business positions.

 Until we do, disaffection, distrust and outright hostility will continue to characterise the relationship between politicians and the people.

 Aidan Rylatt is a Politics Masters graduate and has worked in Parliament, local politics and public affairsLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.